AdaCore/learn/content/courses/ada-idioms/chapters/controlling_obj_initialization_creation.rst

 We could instead declare :ada:`The_Instance` as a :ada:`Cycle_Counter` object in the package body, mark it as aliased, and return a corresponding access value designating it.
-But when objects are large, declaring one that is might never be used is wasteful.
+But when objects are large, declaring one that might never be used is wasteful.
 The indirection avoids that wasted storage at the cost of an access object, which is small.
 On the other hand, now the heap is involved.